laurabora118/uofa-module17-regextutorial-lsandura/Readmegist.md

 ## Table of Contents
 - [Character Classes](#character-classes)

+## Character classes

-## Regex Components
+## Example1

-With the character classes it makes it easy.
+With the #character classes it makes it easy.
 If you are looking for a rhythm you can use the letter /d to match up with any numberical digit.

 you could use this to search a number pattern.
 123 would be /d/d/d.

+## Example2

 There are other ways options to match with also, for instance /s can match one single space.